financemnl/financemnl-jekyll-minimal/_drafts/_posts/creating-and-managing-your-budget.md

 **Tip** often-cited ways to reduce spending are to cut cable, reduce cell phone plans to a data/minute level you actually use, cook at home/bring lunch to work, de-link credit cards from online shopping sites, reduce use of your credit card & substitute cash, turn off lights when not in use, etc.
 {: .notice--info}

+---

+If you're interested to learn more about budgeting, be sure to follow our Twitter and Facebook page for updates.